Article 1: Organizational Structure and Statement of Purpose

 Section 4-4: Elections

-- The Communications Director shall be elected by a majority vote of eligible participating YDM membership at the Annual Convention.
+- The Political, Public Policy, Fundraising, Equity Diversity and Inclusion, Technical, and Communications Director shall be elected by a majority vote of eligible participating YDMA membership at the Annual Convention.
 Voting procedures shall follow those provided for in this charter and associated bylaws.

 - Chairs of Regional Chapters shall be elected during a meeting of the members of the Regional Chapter in accordance to the rules in that regional chapter’s charter.